glls/django-assignment/README.md

 There two type of users, an admin and a station owner.
 The station registration [3] needs privileges but everyone should view the list of stations [4] without login or registration.

-There could be documentation about using the REST-API, Open-API style like [Swagger](https://editor.swagger.io/) is preferred.
+There should be documentation about using the REST-API, Open-API style like [Swagger](https://editor.swagger.io/) is preferred.

 No Front-end is needed.